happypeter/edocs/soho.md

 - make a destop shelf and pen stand
   - https://www.youtube.com/watch?v=L65pzh0eN9U
   - finish with fabric, hemp rope or rattan
+    - DIY - How to make a cord basket https://www.youtube.com/watch?v=frVTZaii3U4
   - I can mix wood and cardboard https://youtu.be/yfDWShtRom4?t=318
 - a tissue box for tissue and trash bags
   - https://lovelyindeed.com/diy-gold-leaf-tissue-holder/